ethyca/fides/docs/fides/docs/tutorial.md

 # Tutorial

-This tutorial walks you through the process of getting up and running with Fides.
+This tutorial walks you through the process of getting up and running with Fidesctl.

 ## Getting Started

-Use either the [Docker](getting_started/docker.md) (**recommended**) or [Local](getting_started/local.md) guide to get Fides up and running on your machine.
+Use either the [Docker](getting_started/docker.md) (**recommended**) or [Local](getting_started/local.md) guide to get Fidesctl up and running on your machine.

 ## Writing Manifest Files

 The next step is to write the manifest files that describe your privacy data usage with the Fides privacy ontology.
-Manifest files are written in YAML and are used to create and update resources via the FidesAPI.
+Manifest files are written in YAML and are used to create and update resources via the Fidesctl API.

 First create a directory for the manifests to live in:

-`mkdir fides_manifests/`
+`mkdir fides_resources/`

 Next, you'll need to write a System manifest file and a Policy manifest file.
 These are the only two required resources for Fides to function.
 For an exhaustive set of example manifests see the [Fides Resources](fides_resources.md) page.
 Included below are the examples we'll assume are being used for the sake of the tutorial.

-=== "fides_manifests/policy.yml"
+=== "fides_resources/policy.yml"

     ```yaml
     policy: